spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 # Config

-The configuration section contains the following parameters.
+Review the following parameters to configure Palette VerteX for your environment.
+The `config` section contains the following sub-sections:

 ## SSO